csae1152/JavaForHighThroughput/README.md

  Respond times lower than 5 ms.

 FastUtil supports that standard Java iteration approaches of using an explicit iterator and using the Java SE 5-introduced for-each loop.
 FastUtil collections even support the JDK 8 style using .forEach (assuming code is built and run on JDK 8) because the FastUtil collections implement java.lang.Iterable.
 These are demonstrated in the next code listing.
-Iterating FastUtil Collections in Standard Java Style 01
+Iterating FastUtil Collections in Standard Java Style.

-/**
+Designing high throughput applications with Java 8.